Unlocking the scan to BIM process through 3D laser scanning for accurate BIM models

 The integration of scanning and construction robotics is another interesting area that has been gaining traction in recent years.
 With construction automation advancing at an impressive pace, precise as-built documentation can provide the spatial framework that robotic systems need to interact safely and effectively in current conditions.
 This union creates many new possibilities, including robotic demolition that removes targeted elements with extreme precision or automated layout systems that project design information onto scanned surfaces.

 Dynamic scanning is another substantial development for the industry, capturing the spatial data of environments during construction or otherwise in active use.
-Traditional scanning often required that spaces be vacated or that construction shut down in order to avoid movement interference, while these new algorithms can easily differentiate between static building elements and temporary movements, which extends scanning applications to contexts that were previously deemed impractical.
+Traditional scanning often required that spaces be vacated or that construction shut down in order to avoid movement interference, while these new algorithms can easily differentiate between static building elements and temporary movements, which extends the application of scanning to contexts that were previously deemed impractical.

 What is the role of Revizto in Scan to BIM?